Ready to schedule your move?

 Today, we’ll continue our international removals guide series with another European relocation destination – Luxembourg.
-One of the smallest country in the world and a long-renowned financial haven for the rich, Luxembourg has become a permanent home to over 6000 economically active Brits.
+One of the smallest countries in the world and a long-renowned financial haven for the rich, Luxembourg has become a permanent home to over 6000 economically active Brits.

-So, if you’re looking to relocate there, this guide is for you.
 We’ll cover a lot of ground by digging deep into the way of life and standard of living in the country, we’ll explore visa requirements and residency rights, and we’ll share heaps of essential and interesting facts, you may want to know about this European tiny state.

 Luxembourg is situated in the heart of Europe, which makes it a perfect location, close to popular capital cities across the continent.